rickshawhobo/comment-o-matic/readme.md

 7) The api is now available on `http://localhost:8880/api`

+8) Read the api doc at `http://localhost:8880/doc`

-8) Use the postman collection to test.
+9) Use the postman collection to test.
 Be sure to switch the environment to `dev`